Access to Biological Web Services from Python

 More examples and tutorials are available in the On-line documentation

-Here is the list of services available and their testing status (non exhaustive).
-Not all services are currently tested (WIP, july 2021)
+Here is the list of services available and their testing status.

 Contributions to implement new wrappers are more than welcome.
 See BioServices github page to join the development, and the Developer guide on how to implement new wrappers.